Sparsha-mehta/aws-ai/src/aimldl/supervisedL.md

 ### **Types of Classification**

 **1. Binary Classification**
-- Example: Email spam detection (spam or not spam)
-- Process:
-  - Train a classification model using labeled emails (known spam and non-spam)
-  - The model learns what makes an email spam or not spam
-  - When a new email arrives, the model classifies it based on learned patterns
-  - This is how spam filters work nowadays
+For example, when your emails are coming to your mailbox, they can be classified as spam or not spam.
+We train a classification model using labeled emails in our inbox - some emails that we know are not spam, and some emails that we know are spam.
+All these labeled emails go into our classification model, which learns what makes or doesn't make an email spam.
+After being trained, whenever the classification model sees a new incoming email, it will classify it as spam or not spam.
+This is how spam filters work nowadays.

 **2. Multi-class Classification**
-- More than two categories
-- Example: Mammal, bird, reptile classifications
+You have different kinds of categories, not just two categories, but a lot more.
+For example, classify animals in a zoo as "mammal," "bird," "reptile."

 **3. Multi-label Classification**
-- Multiple labels can be attached to one output
-- Example: A movie can be both action and comedy
+Assign multiple labels to a movie, like "action" and "comedy."

+### **Key Classification Algorithm**
-**Common Algorithm**: K-nearest neighbors (k-NN) model used for classification
+K-nearest neighbors (k-NN) model used for classification.

 ## **Data Splitting for Supervised Learning**

-### **Training, Validation, and Test Sets**
+![Image Placeholder 4 - Training vs Validation vs Test Set]

+In supervised learning, we have training versus validation versus test sets.
+Here's how we split our datasets:

-**Training Set (60-80% of data)**
+### **Training Set (60-80%)**
-- Used to train the model
-- Example: 800 labeled images out of 1,000 total images
-- The algorithm learns from these labeled examples
+Usually 80% is going to be used to train the model.
+For example, if you have 1,000 images, get 800 labeled images, and you're going to train your algorithm on these 800 labeled images.

-**Validation Set (10-20% of data)**
+### **Validation Set (10-20%)**
-- Used to tune model parameters and validate performance
-- Helps optimize the algorithm for best performance
-- Example: 100 labeled images used for tuning
+This is to tune what's called the model parameters and validate the performance.
+This is how to tune the algorithm so that it performs best.
+For example, if you have 1,000 images, then 100 labeled images could be used to tune the algorithm and make it more efficient.

-**Test Set (10-20% of data)**
+### **Test Set (10-20%)**
-- Used to test and evaluate final model performance
-- Contains data not used for training or validation
-- Tests the model's accuracy on completely new data
-- Example: Submit an image of a cat, expect "cat" as output
+This is where we actually test and evaluate the final model performance.
+We're going to use the remaining images that haven't been used for training or for validation.
+We're going to test the model's accuracy.
+For example, if I give an image of a cat, and if I get labeled cat as an outcome, then this is a good test, and I know that my model is working as it should.

 ## **Feature Engineering**

+![Image Placeholder 5 - Feature Engineering Overview]

-Feature engineering is the process of using domain knowledge to select and transform raw data into meaningful features that help enhance the performance of machine learning models.
+Feature engineering is the process of using domain knowledge to select and transform raw data into meaningful features.
+This helps enhance the performance of machine learning models.

-### **Example: Birth Date to Age Conversion**
-- Original dataset has a "birth date" column that is sparse and not easily usable
-- Through feature engineering, convert birth date to "age" column
-- Age is easier to use from a machine learning perspective and provides more valuable information
+### **Example**
+Here is a dataset in which we have structured data with labels.
+But actually one column, the birth date column, is not very nice and easily usable from a machine learning perspective because it's sparse data.
+Instead, maybe something that can be more relevant after doing feature engineering is to convert this birth date column into an age column, which is easier to use from a machine learning perspective and to extract valuable information out of.

-### **Feature Engineering Techniques**
+### **Techniques**

-**1. Feature Extraction**
+**Feature Extraction**
-- Derive new features from existing data
-- Example: Extract age from date of birth
+For example, to derive the age from the date of birth.

-**2. Feature Selection**
+**Feature Selection**
-- Select a subset of relevant features
-- Choose only the important features in datasets
+For example, to select a subset of relevant features, to choose only the important features in our datasets.

-**3. Feature Transformation**
+**Feature Transformation**
-- Transform data to change values for better model performance
+To transform data and to change the values to have better model performance.
-- Ensure all features are on the same range so algorithms converge faster

-### **Feature Engineering Applications**
+### **Feature Engineering on Structured Data**

-**Structured Data Example: House Price Prediction**
-- Input features: Size, location, number of rooms
+![Image Placeholder 6 - Feature Engineering on Structured Data]

+Let's say we want to predict house prices based on size, location, and number of rooms:

-- **Feature Creation**: Create new column "price per square foot"
+- **Creating new features:** Create a new column named price per square foot
-- **Feature Selection**: Identify important features like location or number of bedrooms
+- **Feature selection:** Identifying only important features such as location or number of bedrooms
-- **Feature Transformation**: Normalize features to same range for faster algorithm convergence

-**Unstructured Data Examples:**
-- **Text Data**:
+- **Feature transformation:** Make sure that all the features are on a similar scale, which helps algorithms like gradient descent converge faster

+### **Feature Engineering on Unstructured Data**

+![Image Placeholder 7 - Feature Engineering on Unstructured Data]

+For example, long form text or images:

-  - Sentiment analysis of customer reviews to extract sentiment features
-  - TF-IDF technique to convert text into numerical features
+- **Text data:** You can do sentiment analysis of customer reviews to extract the sentiments from long text.
+We can also use advanced techniques such as TF-IDF or word embeddings to convert text into numerical features.
-- **Image Data**:
-  - Extract features like edges or textures using neural networks
-  - Create meaningful features for image data to feed into other algorithms
+- **Image data:** We can extract features such as the edges or textures using techniques like convolutional neural networks (CNNs) to create nice features for image data and feed that into other algorithms.

-Feature engineering is essential for creating new input labels that help machine learning algorithms perform better.
+Feature engineering is used to create new input labels so that we can have our machine learning algorithms perform better.